topics-sparta/topics-repo/PRD.md

 ## Plan

 **Product Description:**
-The Nutrition Tracker application is a mobile and web-based platform that enables users to log their daily food intake, view nutritional breakdowns, and receive personalized insights and recommendations.
+The Nutrition Tracker application is a mobile and/or web-based platform that enables users to log their daily food intake, view nutritional breakdowns, and receive personalized insights and recommendations.

 **Functionality:**
 - Users can add food items manually or use barcode scanning for quick entry.